HalilovRostislav/Learn-Python-for-free/lessons/Lists.md

  [2, 5, 'car', 4]
  ```
  #
-* list.extend(N) Expands list by adding all the elements of L to the end
+* list.extend(N) Expands list by adding all the elements of N to the end
 ```
 >>> list = []
 >>> print(list.extend('add'))